highlights of operations

 The plant uses the Aromax® catalyst to convert naphtha feedstock into benzene and motor gasoline blend stock.
 Aromax is a registered trademark of CPChem.

-A third petrochemical project, Saudi Polymers Company (SPCo), shares facilities with SCP and JCP, on the same Al-Jubail site.
+Saudi Polymers Company (SPCo) shares facilities with SCP and JCP on the Al-Jubail site.
 The joint venture, of which ACP owns 35 percent, began construction in 2008; commercial operations began in 2012.
-In 2015, SPCo fulfilled the obligations required by its financing agreements with local and international lenders.
 SPCo includes one of the world’s largest olefins units.
 Olefins are used to produce polyethylene and polypropylene.
 Styrene monomer, which JCP produces, is used to make polystyrene, which SPCo manufactures.
 Polyethylene is used in pressure pipe, gasoline containers and tanks, soap and detergent bottles, flexible packaging, coating and laminations, films, and more.
 Polypropylene is used in the manufacture of automotive parts, carpeting and food packaging.

 marketing and retail